Richard Russell Waldron: Wilkes Expedition

 Waldron was a member of the Wilkes Expedition which in 1840 visited Antarctica.
 Cape Waldron was named after him.

 In July 1840 the Wilkes Expedition named a small Fijian island after Waldron.
 This island may be more often referred to by its dual name of Namotu Island.

 This expedition also charted much of the west coast of the then-disputed Washington state coast, including the San Juan Islands of present-day Washington State.
 In May 1841 one of the islands was named Waldron Island.

 The expedition also visited Hawaii where "Purser R. R. Waldron and Joseph Drayton ventured inside Kilauea Caldera (in present day Hawaii Volcanoes National Park) and walked on the dome's hot surface until lava oozed through cracks that formed within fifteen feet of them."
-Waldron Ledge, which overlooks the caldera from the eastern rim, is a popular twenty-minute hike from the park visitor's center where rangers often take groups on short talks.
+Waldron Ledge, which overlooks the caldera from the eastern rim, is a popular twenty-minute hike from the park visitor center where rangers often take groups on short talks.

 Waldron also witnessed a treaty between the United States (signed by Wilkes) and the Sultan of Sulu in 1842.